microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 ## Profiles

-A profile are the settings appliced when a new WT tab is opended.
-Each profile is ientifed by a GUID and contains a number of other fields
+A profile are the settings applied when a new WT tab is opened.
+Each profile is identified by a GUID and contains a number of other fields

 * Which command line to execute.
 This can include arguments #TODO Test this assumption, I only read the code
 * Starting directory
 * Which colour scheme to use (see Schemes below)
 * Font face and size
-* Various settings to control appearence.
-E.g. Opacity, icon, cursor apperance, display name etc
+* Various settings to control appearance.
+E.g. Opacity, icon, cursor appearance, display name etc.
-* Other behaviourl settings.
+* Other behavioural settings.
 E.g. Close on exit, snap on input, .....

 For example